The Worship of Images and Statues

-While this commandment clearly prohibits the veneration and worship of idols, it does not necessarily prohibit the use of sculpture and painting in religion.
-The artistry and representation employed in the construction of the sanctuary (Ex.
-25:17–22), in Solomon’s Temple (1 Kings 6:23–26), and in the “brasen serpent” (Numbers 21:8, 9; 2 Kings 18:4) clearly prove that the second commandment does not proscribe religious illustrative material.
+While this commandment clearly prohibits the veneration of idols, it does not necessarily prohibit the use of sculpture and painting in religion.
+The artistry and representation employed in the construction of the sanctuary (Exodus 25:17–22), in Solomon’s Temple (1 Kings 6:23–26), and in the “brasen serpent” (Numbers 21:8, 9; 2 Kings 18:4) clearly prove that the second commandment does not forbid religious illustrative material.
 The cherubs on the Ark of the Covenant, were never objects of worship.
 Neither Exodus 25:18-21 nor any other Scripture authorize religious iconography.

-What is condemned is the reverence, the worship, or quasi worship, which people in many lands give to religious images and pictures.
+What is condemned is the reverence and devotion, which people in many lands give to religious icons and pictures.
 The excuse that the idols themselves are not worshiped does not lessen the force of this prohibition.
 Idols are merely the product of human skill, and therefore inferior to man and subject to him (Hosea 8:6).